 Damn the distances in Montana!

-I packed up my rifle hurried after the herd, trying not to lose them again.
+I packed up my rifle and hurried after the herd, trying not to lose them again.
 The trek down and across the ravine at the speed required to keep up with the herd was brutal for a “flat lander” like me.
 Thin, cold air was being sucked like a four-barrel carburetor into my lungs.

-Day 4 – Section Stake Out: Smaller Herds Further South
+Day 4 – Section Stakeout: Smaller Herds Further South

-They were a several miles away and we had to spot them with binoculars.
+They were several miles away and we had to spot them with binoculars.
 On the property to the north, we saw two hunters slip in and begin to stalk towards a shooting position on the herd.

 Day 5 – Finally a Shot… And Drama

 Neither my brother nor I had planned on hunting a full day on Day 5.
 His kids were coming back from their mom’s and I wanted to spend some time with them.
 The morning hunt was going to be “do or die”.
-We returned to the lands we had hunted the previous day.
+We returned to the lands where we had hunted on the previous day.
 The temperatures had warmed considerably, but it was now a near blizzard with the snow falling hard and fast.

 Elk are fickle creatures.

 We could barely see the herd, but it definitely was meandering toward the west.
 Then, as that group of hunters took their shot, the herd broke into two groups.
 The bigger of the two groups was moving rapidly in our direction.
 We watched and waited as the herd would panic a bit and then group again and again as the elk tried to figure out what was happening.
-They were definitely moving straight down the fence line into the section we could hunt, but were still a thousand yards away.
+They were definitely moving straight down the fence line into the section where we could hunt, but they were still 1000 yards away.

-Yes, looking at the elk in the crosshairs of the scope it was a 700 yard shot!
+Yes, looking at the elk in the crosshairs of the scope, it was a 700 yard shot!